fumieval/oath/README.md

 Comparison to other packages
 ----

 [future](https://hackage.haskell.org/package/future-2.0.0/docs/Control-Concurrent-Future.html), [caf](https://hackage.haskell.org/package/caf-0.0.3/docs/Control-Concurrent-Futures.html) and [async](https://hackage.haskell.org/package/async-2.2.4/docs/Control-Concurrent-Async.html) seem solve the same problem.
-They define abstractions to asynchronous computations. `async` has an applicative `Concurrently` wrapper which forks threads twice the number of terms for `(<*>)` and `(<|>)`. `async` is the most maintained.
+They define abstractions to asynchronous computations. `async` has an applicative `Concurrently` wrapper.

-[spawn](https://hackage.haskell.org/package/spawn-0.3/docs/Control-Concurrent-Spawn.html) does not define any datatype and provides an utility function for `IO`.
+[spawn](https://hackage.haskell.org/package/spawn-0.3/docs/Control-Concurrent-Spawn.html) does not define any datatype.
+Instead it provides an utility function for `IO` (`spawn :: IO a -> IO (IO a)`).
 It does not offer a way to cancel a computation.

 [promises](https://hackage.haskell.org/package/promises-0.3/docs/Data-Promise.html) provides a monadic interface for pure demand-driven computation.
 It has nothing to do with concurrency.